deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 Why? `VirtualAlloc()` (for instance) would return a virtual address of something like `0xdb0000`.
 When the application in question was compiled with CFG, obviously this memory address wasn't a part of the application.
 Therefore, this address wouldn't be "protected by CFG" and the program would crash.
 However, this is not very practical.
 Let's think about what an adversary tries to accompish with ROP.

 Adversaries want to return into a Windows API function like `VirtualProtect()` in order to dynamically change permissions of memory.
-What is interesting about CFG is that in addition to the program's functions, all exported Windows functions are apart of the processes's CFG bitmap.
+What is interesting about CFG is that in addition to the program's functions, all exported Windows functions that make up the "module" import list for a program can be called.
 For instance, the application we are looking at is called `Source.exe` Dumping the loaded modules for the application, we can see that `KERNELBASE.dll`, `kernel32.dll`, and `ntdll.dll` (which are the usual suspects) are loaded for this application.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG15.png" alt="">